ahmadshakleya/6_DS_BankApplication/README.md

 # Bank Application Server-Side

 This is a simple banking application developed in Java using Spring Boot for the server-side.
+The client-side can be found at: [GitHub Repository](https://github.com/ahmadshakleya/BankClientApplication)

 ## Deployment